osulp/bepress-ojs-xslt/README.md

 - issues contain one or more "articles" (translating to OJS "submissions")
 - each article has one and only one "document type" assigned (translating to an OJS "section")
 - each article has a single content file associated with it, and all content files are full text PDFs (translating to an OJS "article galley")
+- each article has a single version or revision to be migrated
+- all migrated contents should be in a published state in OJS

 Upcoming work: